Significant Accounting Policies

 As a result of the Merger, the Company has reclassified $92 thousand of deferred revenue as of December 31, 2020 previously included in the balance sheet caption other current liabilities to deferred revenue to conform to the post-Merger presentation.

 The Company translates the financial statements of its foreign subsidiaries, which have a functional currency in the respective country’s local currency, to U.S. dollars using month-end exchange rates for assets and liabilities and average exchange rates for revenue, costs and expenses.
-Translation gains and losses are recorded in accumulated comprehensive income as a component of stockholders’ equity.
-For the three and nine months ended September 30, 2021 there were foreign currency translation gains of $17 thousand and $16 thousand, respectively.
+Translation gains and losses are recorded in accumulated other comprehensive loss as a component of stockholders’ equity.
+For the three and six months ended June 30, 2021 there were foreign currency translation losses of $1 thousand and $1 thousand, respectively.
 Gains and losses resulting from foreign currency transactions that are denominated in currencies other than the entity’s functional currency are included within the consolidated statements of operations.
-There were no foreign currency translation or transaction gains or losses for the three and nine months ended September 30, 2020 as the Merger, which includes significant foreign operations, occurred on March 30, 2021.
+There were no foreign currency translation or transaction gains or losses for the three and six months ended June 30, 2020 as the Merger, which includes significant foreign operations, occurred on March 30, 2021.

 Risks and Uncertainties

 The Company operates in an industry that is subject to intense competition, government regulation and rapid technological change.
 The Company’s operations are subject to significant risk and uncertainties including financial, operational, technological, regulatory, and other risks, including the potential risk of business failure.